valberrie/rathammer/doc/start.md

 ### func_useableladder
 This entity is really annoying, it is only used by hl2 and portal.
 When you translate a func_useableladder entity, the origin of the entity is synced with the point0 field (the start of the ladder)
 The point1 field (end of the ladder) must be set manually.
 An orange helper outlining the ladders bounds is drawn, but the second part of the hull (point1) can not be manipulated in 3d.
+Copy and paste a position value into the point1 field.